 Knowledge and Remembering

-We plan into our curriculum, opportunities to revisit knowledge and skills s that children retain the things they have been taught.
+We plan into our curriculum, opportunities to revisit knowledge and skills that help children retain the things they have been taught.